 Savannah/Hilton Head International Airport is served by 6 airlines (Delta, U.S. Air and American Eagle, Allegiant Air, United, and Continental), that provide 37 daily flights to/from Dallas-Fort Worth, Newark, New York, Miami, Atlanta, Detroit, Washington, Charlotte and Chicago.
-In Calendar Year 2010, the annual passenger volume at Savannah/Hilton Head was 798,194, compared to 799,066, (-0.11%) to Calendar Year 2009.
+In Calendar Year 2000, the annual passenger volume at Savannah/Hilton Head was 1,199,995, compared to 799,066to Calendar Year 2009.
 The airport depends on the tourist traffic and the recession has resulted in decreased passenger volume.